Nothing but Trouble (1991 film): Development

+Filming

-The film commenced production on May 7, 1990 in Los Angeles, California, under the title Trickhouse.
+Production began on May 7, 1990, in Los Angeles, California, under the title Trickhouse.
+Two months later, on July 12, the title was changed to Valkenvania, and a release date was scheduled for Christmas 1990.

-On July 12, the title was changed to Valkenvania, and a release date was scheduled for Christmas 1990.
-The "Valkenheiser" mansion, Town Hall, and other environments were constructed on two soundstages at Warner Bros.
+The "Valkenheiser" mansion, Town Hall and other environments were constructed on two soundstages at Warner Bros.
 Studios; one of the set pieces, dubbed "Autohenge", was a garden constructed of scrap metal.
 Designer William Sandell was inspired by his previous experience as a kinetic sculptor.
-The production designers acquired props and decorations from “every prop resource in town,” as well as Aykroyd's personal collection.
+The production designers acquired props and decorations from "every prop resource in town", as well as Aykroyd's personal collection.

-The Greystone Mansion in Los Angeles was used to shoot the scenes depicting Chris Thorne's New York City apartment.
-Exteriors were also shot in the Lehigh Valley, 60 miles North of Philadelphia; second-unit photography occurred in Pennsylvania, New Jersey and New York City.
+The Greystone Mansion in Beverly Hills was used to shoot the scenes depicting Chris Thorne's New York City apartment.
+Exteriors were also shot in the Lehigh Valley, 60 miles north of Philadelphia; second-unit photography occurred in Pennsylvania, New Jersey and New York City.

-The film went $5 million over budget.

-Soundtrack
+Music

+The film score is composed by Michael Kamen.

 Nothing but Trouble (Music from the Motion Picture Soundtrack) was released in 1991 through Warner Bros.
-Records.
-It is composed of ten songs.
+Records, with ten songs: